steffinstanly/steffinstanly.github.io/_posts/2021-07-20-PWK-and-OSCP-Review.md

 25 pointer and 10 pointer machines and even these machines proved futile.
 So took a much-needed break and came back and got the root shell by 9:30 PM.
 The total now stood at 70 and I was happy to gain the passing points.

 * Machine 4 [10 pts] -
 I had to make sure of the passing score as there is a possibility of getting the 5 points rejected If I made any mistakes on my lab report.
-So in order to get a guaranteed pass
+So to get a guaranteed pass
 I started to work on the 10 pointer and got the root shell by 11:30 PM.
 Now I was thrilled about getting 80 points and completing OSCP.
 All the hard work proved to be worthwhile at that moment.
 Took a break and played the [Try Harder](https://www.offensive-security.com/offsec/say-try-harder/){:target="_blank"} song and enjoyed the moment for a while.